 This unspoilt country town of some 9 000 inhabitants is a land of extremes, offering diversity, hospitality and authenticity.
 The region is famous for the rarest of flowers, the Disa Uniflora.
 It is the only place in South Africa where one can see fields of these flowers in nature, the rarest being the sulphur yellow Disa, which has been found only in one small colony in Porterville.

 Climatic conditions vary from dry, hot summers with powerful thermals (making it the ideal location for paragliding enthusiasts) followed by severe winters, with snow on the mountain peaks and storms rolling in from the Atlantic coast in the west.
 The Dasklip Pass takes one to the mountain and the Groot Winterhoek Nature Reserve.

 Hiking trails, to places called Die Hel and De Tronk, reveal dramatic rock formations and an abundance of flora and fauna.
 Die Hel has one of the largest rock pools in South Africa.
-The Waterfall Trail is so names because of the constant waterfalls which flow down towards undulating wheat fields.
-Also to enjoy is the Tulbagh Cellars with their own unique oranically produced wines.
+The Waterfall Trail leads where waterfalls plummet down towards undulating wheat fields.
+Also to enjoy is the Tulbagh Cellars with their own unique organically produced wines.

 Contact: Porterville Tourism